A Good Day For Climbing Trees author Jaco Jacobs shares some other great stories about ...

 Author: Simon van der Geest Translator: Laura Watkinson (from Dutch)

 Written in diary form, Sputterfly is the story of insect-lover Hidde, his brother Jeppe, and their mum.
 Three years after the death of Ward, their big brother, they're all still feeling the impact.
 Hidde hides away in his secret cellar with his menagerie of insects, carrying out experiments without realising how cruel he's being.
 Jeppe's become a bully who l…

 Author: Jaco Jacobs Illustrator: Jim Tierney Translator: Kobus Geldenhuys from Afrikaans

 Thirteen-year-old Marnus finds himself at the centre of a protest when he and a girl named Leila camp out in a tree to prevent it from being cut down by developers.
 This is the perfect feel-good book from one of South Africa’s top children’s authors.

 Author: Bjarne Reuter Illustrator: Kirsten Raagaard Translator: Sian Mackie from Danish

 Elise gets a secondhand mongrel to keep her company – and turns out, the dog's name is McAddudi and he’s from Scotland.
 Elise and McAddudi soon grow to become best friends.
 A quirky and original book that is full of laughs and heart.

-Author: Yulia Yakovleva Translator: from Russian by Maria Kozlovskaya Wiltshire
+Author: Yulia Yakovleva Translator: Ruth Ahmedzai Kemp from Russian

 Author: Anna Lavatelli Translator: from Italian by Denise Muir